sensible-hq/sensible-docs/readme-sync/v0/best-practices/0300 -  fallbacks.md

 Fallback fields can be of any kind.
 For example, you can fallback from an LLM-based field to a layout-based field, or from a computed field to a section group.
 For more information, see [Field query object](doc:field-query-object).

-## Capture longtail documents with fallback configs
+## Capture long tail documents with fallback configs

 In this example, you extract data from automotive repair invoices.
 You have high volume from 5 auto shops, and a long tail of low-volume invoices from hundreds of other shops.
-In this case:
+In this case, define a layout-based config for each of your top 5 auto shops to take advantage of layout-based method's speed and deterministic behavior, and define one catch-all LLM-based config for the long tail.

-1. Define a layout-based config for each of your top 5 auto shops to take advantage of layout-based method's speed and deterministic behavior:
+1. To define a layout-based config for each of your top 5 auto shops, take the following steps:

    - Define  [fingerprints](doc:fingerprint) for each auto shop's config.
 For example, if Andy and Son's is one of your top 5 shops, then include fingerprints for phrases that occur in those invoices: